1. Extracurricular Activities

 2. University Sponsored Safety Measures for Club Activities

-①First Aid Workshop
+①First Aid・Heatstroke prevention measures Workshop

 【Purpose】 To provide students with the skills to be able to provide first aid until emergency medical personnel arrive if a member is critically injured (unconscious, etc.) during extracurricular activities.
+In addition, students become able to acquire knowledge about heatstroke prevention and be able to put it into practice.

 【Place】 On-campus